Rockport, Maine

 Rockport is a town in Knox County, Maine, United States.
 It is 35 miles (56.3 km) southeast of Augusta.
 The population was 3,644 at the 2020 census.
 Rockport is a popular tourist destination and art colony.

 History

-Indigenous heritage
+Pre-Settlement

-Prior to European settlement, the area that is now Rockport was part of the traditional territory of the Wabanaki Confederacy, specifically the Penobscot Nation.
-The Penobscot people called themselves Pαnawάhpskewi, meaning "the people of where the white rocks extend out," and were part of the broader Wabanaki ("People of the First Light" or "Dawnland") alliance that included the Abenaki, Passamaquoddy, Maliseet, and Mi'kmaq nations.
-The area was known to Native peoples as part of the Megunticook region, from a Wabanaki name meaning "great sea swells."
-Indigenous peoples are thought to have inhabited Maine and surrounding areas for at least 11,000 years, with a hunting-gathering society that utilized the rich coastal and forest resources of Penobscot Bay.
+The coastal land that would eventually be incorporated as Rockport was a vast, resource-rich territory.
+Prior to permanent European settlement, the region was sparsely populated by various nomadic Native American groups, chiefly known as the Wabanaki, who utilized the natural resources of the coast and forest through a traditional hunting and gathering existence.
+This favorable environment was soon recognized by European pioneers as an ideal location for a successful settlement.

 Early settlement

-Rockport, originally known as "the River" and later as Goose River Village, was first settled by Europeans in 1769 by Robert Thorndike.
+The documented history of the town officially began in 1769 with the arrival of the first European pioneer, Robert Thorndike, initiating an era of organized community development and industry in the region.
+Rockport was originally known as "the River" and later as Goose River Village.
 The area was initially part of the Megunticook Plantation, which was incorporated as Camden in 1791.